-Here, the notation \(\vec{x}(t)\) reminds you that the position \(\vec{x}\) of the object is a function of time \(t\text{.}\) The position is a cosine function with amplitude\(A\text{,}\)period\(T\text{,}\)initial phase\(\phi_o\text{,}\) and equilibrium position\(\vec{x}_o\text{.}\) The argument of a trigonometric function is called the phase and \(\phi_o\) tells you the initial condition for the oscillation (the position at \(t=0\)).
+Here, the notation \(\vec{x}(t)\) indicates that the position \(\vec{x}\) is a function of time \(t\text{.}\) This position is a cosine function with amplitude\(x_{\text{max}}\text{,}\)period\(T\text{,}\)initial phase\(\phi_o\text{,}\) and equilibrium position\(\vec{x}_o\text{.}\) The argument of a trigonometric function is called the phase and \(\phi_o\) tells you the initial condition for the oscillation (the position at \(t=0\)).

 Identify the equilibrium position \(\vec{x}_o\) and the initial phase \(\phi_o\) in the graph above.
 Explain how you found them